javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/4-alert-and/task.md

 ---

-# What is the result of AND'ed alerts?
+# What is the result of AND'ed alert?

 What will this code show?